artsy/README/culture/engineering-principles.md

 ### Psychological Safety

-At it's core, engineering is the practice of learning.
+At its core, engineering is the practice of learning.
 To learn effectively and to be productive, engineers **must** feel safe asking questions and discussing mistakes.
 Everyone in Artsy Engineering, but especially those in leadership positions, are responsible for fostering a psychologically safe work environment.
 Specifically, that
 means: